yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 https://github.com/yourusername/app-building-for-chainguard-csms
 ```

-> [NOTE]: you can actually open the web address for the GitHub address of this cloned repo from bash.
-Make sure you are in your locally cloned copy of the repo
+> [NOTE]: You can actually open the web address for your remote repo from the command line.

+> Make sure you are in your local copy of the repo:

 > ```bash
 > cd ~/chainguard-app-building/app-building-for-chainguard-csms
 >```

+> Enter this command in the terminal:

 > ```bash
 > open "$(git remote get-url origin | sed -E 's#^git@([^:]+):#https://\1/#; s#\.git$##')"